Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 This mode works exactly the same as it would for bombs so pre-planning is necessary.
 Select an IP calculate the timers and fly the same attack profile as for Loft bombing.
-Note that in this mode the Loft seeker of the AGM-45 Shrike needs to sense a differential pressure of 1 Bar and needs to sense a barometric height of over 18,000ft to arm itself and start searching.
+Note that in this mode the sensor of the AGM-45 Shrike needs to sense a differential pressure of 1 psi and needs to sense a barometric height below 18,000ft to arm itself and start guidance.

 ### Direct Mode